-The Multi-Camera Monitor panel is pretty easy to use (be sure to also show the keyboard shortcuts 1-9 to switch angles).
-Encourage students to also watch the footage through once before they attempt to edit it to get familiar with it before they try to create a finished cut.
+The Multi-Camera Monitor panel is easy to use (be sure to show the keyboard shortcuts 1-9 to switch angles).
+Encourage students to watch the footage through once before they attempt to edit it, to build familiarity.

-Finalizing multicamera editing
+Finalizing multi-camera editing

-Once the editor has performed a multicamera edit in the Multi-Camera Monitor, they can refine it and then finalize.
+Once the editor has performed a multi-camera edit in the Multi-Camera Program monitor mode, they can refine it and then finalize.
 The resulting sequence is like any other they have built.
 This is a good time to get additional practice using the trimming tools.
-Also, show how an angle can be easily swapped for another by clicking in the Multi-Camera Monitor.
+Show the way an angle can be changed by clicking in the Multi-Camera Program monitor or by using keyboard shortcuts.

-- Q Name a method to sync multiple angles. - A The following methods all work: Timecode, In points, Out points, and clip markers. - Q Which audio track is used in a multicamera edit? - A The first one you selected. - Q How can you move the edit point after you've created a multicamera edit while maintaining sync? - A Use the Roll Edit, Trim In, or Trim Out tool. - Q Identify two ways to have the multicamera source and multicamera target sequences match settings. - A You can either right-click the multicamera source sequence and choose New Sequence from Clip or drag the multicamera source sequence into an empty sequence and let it autoconform the settings. - Q Name two ways to switch between angles in the Multi-Camera Monitor. - A To switch angles, you can either click the preview angle in the monitor or use the corresponding shortcut key (1-9) for each angle. - Q How can you modify an angle after closing the Multi-Camera Monitor? - A You can use any of the standard trimming tools in the Timeline to adjust the edit points for an angle.
-If you want to swap the angle, right-click it in the Timeline, choose Multi-Camera from the context menu, and choose the camera angle you want to use.
+- Q Name a method to sync multiple angles. - A The following methods all work: Timecode, In points, Out points, clip markers, and audio by automation. - Which audio track is used in a multi-camera edit? - A The first one you selected. - Q How can you move the edit point after you've created a multi-camera edit while maintaining sync? - A Use any trimming or editing tools, as if you were working with any other nested sequence. - Q Identify two ways to have the multi-camera source and multi-camera target sequences match settings. - A You can either right-click the multi-camera source sequence and choose New Sequence from Clip or drag the multi-camera source sequence into an empty sequence and let it auto-conform the settings. - Q Name two ways to switch between angles in the Multi-Camera Monitor. - A In Multi-camera mode, click the preview angle in the Program monitor, or use the corresponding shortcut key (1-9, along the top of the keyboard). - Q How can you modify an angle after closing the Multi-Camera Monitor? - A You can use any of the standard trimming tools in the Timeline to adjust the edit points for an angle.
+If you want to swap the angle, right-click it in the Timeline, choose Multi-Camera from the context menu, and choose the camera angle you want to use, or press the corresponding shortcut key.